 You can access final results in Student LfY.
 Head to the My assessments section and then the Final Results tab.
 You can view results on a computer, tablet or mobile device.

-This information on the screen should be self-explanatory but the sections below for help on understanding what the numbers, letters and symbols on the final results screen mean.
+This information on the screen should be self-explanatory but if you have any questions the sections below will help you understand what the numbers, letters and symbols on the final results screen mean.
 There is also information about Exceptional Circumstances, Appeals and Administrative Mark Checks.

 Blocked results